dogweather/forkful/content/en/cpp/strings/concatenating-strings.md

 weight: 3
 ---

-## What & Why?
-String concatenation is stitching together two or more strings end-to-end.
-Programmers do it to build sentences, create messages, or combine input data for processing or display.

 ## How to:
 In C++, we’ve got a few ways to concatenate strings.
 Here's a taste using `std::string` and the plus (`+`) operator: